Nonprofit CorporationWe’re Just Not Annoying®

 All nonprofits need a legally unique name (this means the same name can’t already be registered with the state).
 Every state has an online database through which you can search to find an available, legally distinct name.
 The available name will belong to your nonprofit corporation as soon as the state has processed your Articles of Incorporation.
-Unless you’re forming a nonprofit You do not need to reserve a name prior to filing, unless you are forming a corporation in Alabama.
+You do not need to reserve a name prior to filing, unless you are forming a nonprofit corporation in Alabama.

 Every state requires nonprofit corporations to designate a registered agent.
 Registered agents accept official mail and notices of lawsuits (service of process) on behalf of a business entities like nonprofits.
 Registered agents are required to be individuals or businesses that reside in the state where the nonprofit was formed and/or operating.
 The registered agent must also be available during regular business hours and have a physical address where they can receive service of process and other official mail (this address is called the registered office).